"Lauren is a very responsive and smart litigator. She is solution-driven and her knowledge of employment law is amazing."Chambers USA 2022

 - Represented an employer against invasion of privacy and wrongful termination claims by a former employee.
 Obtained summary judgment in favor of the defendant employer.

-- Defended Westminster College against Title IX peer-to-peer sexual harassment claim and Section 504 disability discrimination claim.
+- Defended private college against Title IX peer-to-peer sexual harassment claim and Section 504 disability discrimination claim.
 Represented pro bono plaintiff in litigation against school district in litigation involving Section 504 disability discrimination claims.

 - In re Jordan School District (2008) – represented Utah’s Jordan School District in an arbitration to divide over $1 billion in assets and liabilities between the Jordan School District and the Canyons School District.

 Duke University School of Law, JD, cum laude